winitzki/scala-lambda-calculus/README.md

 Use for pedagogical purposes only, because the code is not performance-optimized!
 Especially slow is the test of summation of Church numbers using recursion and the Y-combinator.

 The interpreter uses the "lazy" evaluation strategy.
+Tests include a recursive summation function for Church numbers.

 # Prerequisites